dlr-gtlab/gtlab-module-generator/README.md

 ## Finally

-The module should now be generated.
-Open the project in QtCreator and select the desired build kit.
-Set GTlab as an executable and add `-dev` to the command line arguments.
+* Open the generated module in QtCreator and select the desired build kit.
+* Set `GTlab` as an executable and add `-dev` to the command line arguments.
+* build and run

 <figure class="image">
     <img src="/images/set_gtlab_executable.jpg" alt="Set GTlab as the executable">